wdotcx/Visio/README.md

 # 🎨 Visio Stencils

 This repository contains various vendor SVG icons converted into Visio stencils for easy use in your diagrams and architecture designs.
+PowerShell script included to convert SVG files into Visio stencils.

 ## Available Icon Sets